 The weight of the go-kart is important.
-The go-kart should ideally be pretty light weight to help you carry it around everywhere.
+The go-kart should ideally be pretty lightweight to help you carry it around everywhere.

-Most go-karts have an age range and they have a limit on how much weight can be put into the go-kart because it’s based on the average weight for someone else at the same age.
+Most go-karts have an age range and they have a limit on how much weight can be put into the go-kart because it’s based on the average weight of someone else at the same age.

 Go-karts are made very precisely so you won’t find anything like pointy parts or sharp edges that will leave your child injured, and they do have solid frames that offer a lot of protection.